AliEl4eikh/adopt-me-tailwind/README.md

 # adopt-me

-this is an website application developed with react.js.
+this is an website application developed with react.js and tailwind.

 # install
 npm run dev